 So, when looking at a few hundred links to your site, a natural pattern would be for about 70% to be linked with the URL as the anchor-text and the rest with specific keyword-rich anchor text.
 Also Google looks at the quality of the site linking and whether the site is related to the site it is linking to.

 If you ever used these bad techniques and you have been hit by Penguin, you should try to get rid of the mess.
-The best would be to remove those links, but this may be very difficult, but happily you can also ask Google to not count links if you tell them (disavowing).
+The best would be to remove those links, but this may be very difficult.
+Happily, you can also ask Google Search Console to not count links if you tell them (disavowing links).
 Paid tools like Cognitive SEO or Link Detox can help you with that.
 By the way, if you ever notice that a site is surpassing you with spammy link building techniques, you can tell Google about it by filing a spam report.

 For a very thorough article about attributes that make up the importance of a link, check this article on Moz.com.